 CS1x-Edit is a program for Windows 95, 98, and ME to administer the Yamaha CS1x Control Synthesizer through your PC.
-It is free now.

 Generally it is a solution for 4 main tasks:

 - Manage the preset and user bank of performances in the main window (Control Panel) and the Bank Compiler.

 - With the Player you can play your MIDI files while editing a performance, thus hearing your new sounds alive.